pelchers/sponsator-vrttppd-render-v1/@docs/guides/local_vs_hosted_guide.md

 2. Calculates the relative path from the uploads directory to the file
 3. Normalizes path separators (important for Windows development environments)
 4. Stores the normalized path in the database
+5. In plain English: This code handles profile picture uploads:
+- It receives an image file from the user
+- It figures out where the file is stored based on our environment
+- It calculates the relative path to the file (how to find it from the base uploads folder)
+- It converts any Windows-style backslashes to forward slashes for web URLs
+- It saves the path to the database so we can find the image later
+- This ensures file paths work correctly regardless of operating system or environment
+- The same image URL format works in both development and production

 ## Diagnostic Tools